clearlinux/clear-linux-documentation/source/clear-linux/how-to/swupd/run.rst

 .. note::

-   When the swupd console output indicates a kernel update, then reboot immediately for the enhancements to take effect.
+   When the swupd console output indicates a kernel update, reboot immediately for the enhancements to take effect.